WayneMusungu/Pitch-Quotes/README.md

 - As a user, I would like to submit a pitch.
 - As a user, I would like to view the pitches I have created.
 - As a user, I would like to update an already existing pitch.
+- As a user, I would like to delete an already existing pitch.

 #### **Technologies used**